watcheez/snakOS/README.md

 ## Prerequisites

-I am driving this project from a **linux machine (Ubunut 24 LTS)**.
+I am driving this project from a **linux machine (Ubuntu 24 LTS)**.
 So all the tools I use have only been tested on this OS.

 To have the project running, I am using `qEMU` to emulate the system boot of the snakOs.